stewart-lab/VS-Code-Guide/README.md

 - Now we are going to test the extensions with a "hello world" example

 - For this tutorial we are going to use a VS CODE pyvenv that was configured in this directory.
-From the top level of "VS_Code" run
+From the top level of "VS_Code" run the code below in the terminal

 ```
 source vs_code_standard/bin/activate